galaxyproject/training-material/ChIPseq/ChIPseq.md

 - Have a look at the file by clicking on the 'eye' icon.
 There is a lot of text, but can you spot where the DNA sequence is stored?
 Can you guess what the other entries mean?

-- Run the tool *FastQC* on one of the two FASTQ files to control the quality of the reads.
+- Run the tool `FastQC` on one of the two FASTQ files to control the quality of the reads.
 An explanation of the results can be found on the [FastQC web page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).

 **Step 2: Trimming and clipping of reads**

 It is often necessary to trim sequenced read, for example, to get rid of bases that were sequenced with high uncertainty (= 'low quality bases').

-- Apply the tool *Trim Galore* to your FASTQ file.
-Have a look at the full parameter list and then tell Trim Galore to:
+- Apply the tool `TrimGalore` to your FASTQ file.
+Have a look at the full parameter list and then tell `TrimGalore` to:
     - __trim low quality bases__ with a cut-off of 15
     - __clip a possibly trailing adapter sequence__ (The default sequence that appears is the generic part of Illumina adaptors and should be used.)
-Instruct Trim Galore to trim adapter sequences with an overlap of at least 3.
+Instruct `TrimGalore` to trim adapter sequences with an overlap of at least 3.

 -> If your FASTQ files cannot be selected, you might check whether their format is FASTQ with Sanger-scaled quality values (_fastqsanger_).
 You can edit the data type by clicking on the 'pencil' symbol.